lace/vg/doc/index.md

 regardless of the reader's math background.

 The goal of vg is to enable Python programmers to leverage the power of linear algebra to carry out vector-geometry operations.
-It leads to code which is easy to write, understand, and maintain.
+It produces code which is easy to write, understand, and maintain.

 [NumPy][] is powerful – and also worth learning!
 However it’s easy to get